-- (E) In a nonattainment area, as defined in 10 CSR 10-6.020, paragraph (2)(N)5., the staff director reserves the right to deny, revoke, or suspend a permit under this section when conditions exist where burning would be considered detrimental to air quality standards. - (4) Reporting and Record Keeping.
-New Source Performance Standard (NSPS) 40 CFR part 60 Subpart CCCC establishes certain requirements for air curtain destructors or incinerators that burn wood trade waste.
+- (E) In a nonattainment area, as defined in 10 CSR 10-6.020, paragraph (2)(N)5., the director shall not issue a permit under this section unless the owner or operator can demonstrate to the satisfaction of the director that the emissions from the open burning of the specified material would be less than the emissions from any other waste management or disposal method. - (4) Reporting and Record Keeping.
+New Source Performance Standard (NSPS) 40 CFR Part 60 Subpart CCCC establishes certain requirements for air curtain destructors or incinerators that burn wood trade waste.
 These requirements are established in 40 CFR 60.2245-60.2260.
 The provisions of 40 CFR part 60 Subpart CCCC promulgated as of September 22, 2005 shall apply and are hereby incorporated by reference in this rule, as published by the U.S. Government Printing Office, 732 N Capitol Street NW, Washington, DC 20401.
 This rule does not incorporate any subsequent amendments or additions.
 To comply with NSPS 40 CFR 60.2245-60.2260, sources must conduct an annual Method 9 test.
-A copy of the annual Method 9 test results shall be submitted to the director. - (5) Test Methods.
+A copy of the annual Method 9 test results shall be submitted to the director - (5) Test Methods.
 The visible emissions from air pollution sources shall be evaluated as specified by 40 CFR part 60, Appendix A-Test Methods, Method 9-Visual Determination of the Opacity of Emissions from Stationary Sources.
 The provisions of 40 CFR part 60, Appendix A, Method 9 promulgated as of December 23, 1971 is incorporated by reference in this rule, as published by the U.S. Government Printing Office, 732 N Capitol Street NW, Washington, DC 20401.
 This rule does not incorporate any subsequent amendments or additions.

-AUTHORITY: section 643.050, RSMo 2000.\ Original rule filed June 7, 2007, effective Jan.
-30, 2008.
-Amended: Filed Dec.
-29, 2008, effective Sept.
-30, 2009.
+AUTHORITY: section 643.050, RSMo 2000.
+Original rule filed June 7, 2007, effective Jan.
+30. 2008.

-\Original authority: 643.050, RSMo 1965, amended 1972, 1992, 1993, 1995.
+Original authority: 643.050, RSMo 1965, amended 1972, 1992, 1993, 1995.